mtalhabaig3/konstant-full-stack-task/README.md

 # My React Project

 This is a sample React project that demonstrates a simple message board application.
+It has a:
+ Register and Login Module.
+ A user is able to list all his posts and is able to see all other users’ posts but is only able to edit and delete his own posts.
+ Post contains username, message and Time stamp, and can be edited and deleted.

+It also has a RESTfull built in Node js where a user can:

+ A client can create a message in the service.
+ A client can modify their own messages.
+ A client can delete their own messages.
+ A client can view all messages in the service.

 ## Prerequisites